aridag/TDA_PSEUDOTIME/README.md

 # TDA_PSEUDOTIME

 ## Set up

-If you don't already have a **GitHub account**, please create one.
+1. Install Docker in your local machine: https://docs.docker.com/get-docker/

+2. Create a **GitHub account**.

-Then, go to <https://github.com/settings/tokens> and create a new personal access token, selecting the `read:packages` scope.
+3. Go to <https://github.com/settings/tokens> and create a new personal access token, selecting the `read:packages` scope.
 You can name the token anything, for example, "docker login read-only token".
-Then run the following command in the Terminal, substituting your USERNAME and TOKEN from above:
+Then run the following command in the Terminal, substituting your github USERNAME and TOKEN:

 ```shell
 docker login --username USERNAME --password TOKEN docker.pkg.github.com
 ```

-To run the code, navigate to this repository where you cloned it (e.g., `cd github-repos/TDA_PSEUDOTIME`), then run the following command:
+4. Navigate to this repository where you cloned it (e.g., `cd github-repos/TDA_PSEUDOTIME`), then run the following command:

 ```shell
 docker run \